2023 Most Popular Writing Studies Bachelor's Degree Schools

 Read full report on Writing Studies at Arizona State University - Skysong

-University of California - Berkeley did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
-It came in at #19 on the list.
-UC Berkeley is a fairly large public school located in the medium-sized city of Berkeley.
+With a ranking of #19, University of California - Berkeley did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
+UC Berkeley is a very large public school located in the medium-sized city of Berkeley.

 About 61% of the students majoring in writing at the school are women while 39% are male.